Carpal Tunnel Release: What to Expect

 Carpal tunnel syndrome belongs to a group of peripheral nerve disorders known as entrapment neuropathy.
 Chronic compression of these nerves leads to pain and loss of motor and sensory function of the affected body part.

-Carpal tunnel affects 2-3% of adults, making it the most prevalent form of entrapment neuropathy.
+Carpal tunnel affects approximately 3 to 6 percent of adults in the general population; making it the most prevalent form of entrapment neuropathy.
 It is caused by the compression of the median nerve, which passes through the carpal tunnel in the wrist.
 The median nerve supplies the forearm and the hand and is responsible for sensation and major hand movements.
 When this nerve is pinched, it can lead to numbness, pain, and weakness.

 How Carpal Tunnel Syndrome is Treated